dustinpfister/blog_posts/_posts/canvas-example-clock-basic.md

 ## 3 - Conclusion

-So making clocks in canvas can be pretty fun, and there is some much room for originality.
+So making clocks in canvas can be pretty fun, and there is much room for originality with this.
+In addition I would say that making simple clock canvas examples like this is a good starting point for just giving ones self a project to work on when it comes to javaScript in canvas.
+Other ideas for canvas examples such as games can end up becoming very complicated and time consuming, unless they are kept simple.